Python Data Engineer

 Parse.ly is a real-time content measurement layer for the entire web.

-Our analytics platform helps digital storytellers at some of the web's best sites, such as Arstechnica, The New Yorker, The Wall Street Journal, TechCrunch, The Intercept, Mashable, and many more.
+Our analytics platform helps digital storytellers at some of the web's best sites, such as Arstechnica, The New Yorker, TechCrunch, Wired, The Intercept, Slate, and many more.
 In total, our analytics system handles over 65 billion monthly events from over 1 billion monthly unique visitors.

 On the open source front, we maintain streamparse, the most widely used Python binding for the Apache Storm streaming data system.
 We also maintain pykafka, the most performant and Pythonic binding for Apache Kafka.

-Our colleagues are talented: our UX/design team has also built one of the best-looking dashboards on the planet, using AngularJS and D3.js, and our infrastructure engineers have built a scalable, devops-friendly cloud environment.
+Our colleagues are talented: our UX/design team has built one of the best-looking dashboards on the planet, using Vue and D3.js, and our infrastructure engineers have built a scalable, devops-friendly cloud environment.